 On the other hand in so-called liberal theology the words of Jesus play a much more prominent role, but only after the words of Jesus have been suitably modified to reflect our religious concerns.
 After being put through a wringer which de-messianizes, de-judaizes, and de-eschatologizes them, Jesus’ words can be reduced to timeless ethical truths, which render the Messiah very little different from any world-religious leader.
 This liberal Jesus is as Schweitzer pointed out often a mere reflection of our religious agenda.
 The result is, as someone has noted, that Jesus becomes the sort of Messiah you could safely invite to afternoon tea, rather than the disturbing lion of Judah.

-But the New Testament Messiah, who is rooted and grounded in his Hebrew background, resists any mould but his own thoroughly particular and Jewish, Messianic and apocalyptic mould.
+But the New Testament Messiah, who is rooted and grounded in his Hebrew background, resists any mold but his own thoroughly particular and Jewish, Messianic and apocalyptic mold.
 “We Jews know whom we worship” – implying that Gentiles do not.
-“Salvation is of the Jews,” “I am the Jewish Christ, and I am the way, the truth and the life.
+“Salvation is of the Jews.”
+“I am the Jewish Christ, and I am the way, the truth and the life.
 No one comes to the Father other than through me.”
 “The Scripture cannot be broken.”
 Jesus constantly claims to be the Jewish agent of salvation.
 His is a Jewish version of salvation, but amazingly it is the version to which all the nations must bow.
 By modern standards nothing could be more glaringly “incorrect,” politically and religiously.
 After all if the Baptists are severely reprimanded for campaigning to evangelize Jews, how well would Jesus fare with his outrageously exclusivist claims?

 What then, is the process, what is the theory of salvation offered by Jesus?
 Its analogy is that of planting, sowing seed, creating anew, rebirth.
 All living things begin with seeds, and it is no different in the case of the creating of immortals.
 And so the seed of immortality must first be sown.
 This simple fact, however, is almost entirely overlooked in modern evangelism’s theory and practice.
 This can be traced to a disregard of the Synoptic Gospels.
 That disparaging tradition goes back to Luther and Calvin who find little of value in the synoptics except some miracles, or deem John to be vastly superior..
 That tradition was propagated by C. S Lewis when, astonishingly, he claims: “The Gospel is not found in the gospels.”
 It would appeared that commentary attempts to muzzle Jesus.